 - Qualified Job Training Programs: Qualified Job Training Programs are specific programs that have received funding through FEJA or CEJA.
 Approved Vendors must utilize eligible job trainees from a Qualified Job Training Program or an Other Qualifying Program (OQP).
 The current Qualified Job Training Programs are listed on the ILSFA website under Job Training.
-Individuals must have graduated from a Qualified Job Training Program to be eligible. - Other Qualifying Programs (OQP): Other Qualifying Programs are job training programs that ILSFA has approved as meeting equivalent functions as the Qualified Job Training Programs.
-Approved Vendors can hire eligible job trainees from OQPs to meet the job training requirements.
+Individuals must have graduated from a Qualified Job Training Program to be eligible. - Other Qualifying Programs (OQP): Other Qualifying Programs are job training programs that have beenILSFA has approved by ILSFA as meeting equivalent functions as the Qualified Job Training Programs.
+Approved Vendors can hire eligible job trainees from OQP'SOQPS to meet the job training requirements.
 A list of approved Other Qualifying Programs is available on the ILSFA website under Job Training.
 Individuals must have completed at least half the classroom requirements of an Other Qualified Program to be eligible.

-Kilowatt (kW): A standard unit of electrical power equal to 1000 watts.
+Kilowatt (KWKW): A standard unit of electrical power equal to 1000 watts.
 It is calculated by multiplying voltage x current (amps).